melezhik/sparky/README.md

 Sparky features:

-* Defining builds scheduling times in crontab style
+* Defining jobs scheduling times in crontab style
-* Triggering builds using external APIs and custom logic
+* Triggering jobs using external APIs and custom logic
-* Build scenarios are defined as Raku scripts with support of [Sparrow6](https://github.com/melezhik/Sparrow6/blob/master/documentation/dsl.md) DSL
+* Jobs scenarios are pure Raku code with additional support of [Sparrow6](https://github.com/melezhik/Sparrow6/blob/master/documentation/dsl.md) automation framework
-* CICD code could be extended using various scripting languages
+* Use of plugins on different programming languages
 * Everything is kept in SCM repository - easy to port, maintain and track changes
-* Builds gets run in one of 3 flavors - 1) on localhost 2) on remote machines via ssh 3) on docker instances
+* Jobs get run in one of 3 flavors - 1) on localhost 2) on remote machines via ssh 3) on docker instances
-* Nice web UI to run build and read reports
+* Nice web UI to run jobs and read reports
-* Runs in a peer-to-peer network fashion with distributed tasks support
+* Could be runs in a peer-to-peer network fashion with distributed tasks support

 # Build status